dhellmann/pymotw-3/source/hmac/index.rst

 .. module:: hmac
     :synopsis: Cryptographic signature and verification of messages.

-:Purpose:
-    The hmac module implements keyed-hashing for message authentication, as described in RFC 2104.

 The HMAC algorithm can be used to verify the integrity of information passed between applications or stored in a potentially vulnerable location.
 The basic idea is to generate a cryptographic hash of the